Dubai Police arrests 47% of those involved in drug cases nationwide

-The statistics showed the contribution of the Dubai Police to provide different countries with 65 information during the first quarter of this year, which contributed to the arrest of 65 suspects and the seizure of 842 kilograms of drugs, which varied between khat, cocaine, marijuana and heroin, in the belief that the crime of drug smuggling crosses borders, and requires international cooperation to combat it. and eradicate them.
+The statistics showed the contribution of the Dubai Police in providing different countries with 65 information during the first quarter of this year, which contributed to the arrest of 65 suspects and the seizure of 842 kilograms of drugs, which varied between khat, cocaine, marijuana and heroin, in the belief that the drug issue crosses borders and requires international cooperation to combat it. and eradicate it.

-In turn, the Director of Hemaya International Center, Colonel Abdullah Al-Khayyat, reviewed the center’s achievements during the first quarter of this year, as the total beneficiaries of student and community programs reached 24,204 male and female students of various nationalities, and the total beneficiaries of awareness efforts through social media applications platforms and awareness programs reached published 6 million and 92 thousand and 699 beneficiaries.
+The Director of Hemaya International Center, Colonel Abdullah Al-Khayyat, reviewed the center’s achievements during the first quarter of this year.
+Awareness six million and 92 thousand and 699 beneficiaries.

 Follow our latest local and sports news and the latest political and economic developments via Google news